HuseenKhan/ITP_Project_SIT/README.md

 - Remote control systems
 - Automation

+## Running the Car Control GUI

+The project includes a Python file named `car_control.py`.

+This file provides a simple GUI interface for controlling the Yahboom car robot.
+The user can control the car using buttons such as:

+- Forward
+- Backward
+- Left
+- Right
+- Stop

 ## Running Python Scripts in Yahboom Docker Environment
 To save files inside the Yahboom robot and run via Docker environemnt to access ROS, follow these steps: